-As the mercury rises and many Aussies continue to recover from the festive season and the extra helpings of Pavlova that probably shouldn’t have been consumed, many people’s thoughts turn to all that the New Year may bring.
-Days at the beach, forgotten resolutions, cricket, melanoma, swimming, new work projects and barbeques fill the days as the sounds of lawn mowers and cicadas permeate and engulf us, all whilst we’re lead toward the patriotic stupor of January 26.
+As the mercury rises and Australia continues to recover from the festive season, many people’s thoughts turn to the New Year and what it might bring.
+Days at the beach, forgotten resolutions, cricket, melanoma, swimming, new work projects and barbeque aromas filling the air, as the sounds of lawn mowers and cicadas permeate and engulf us, all whilst we’re lead towards the patriotic stupor of January 26.

 Australians are a smart bunch, but we aren’t particularly interested in facts, unless they are served up as an assortment of hero building exercises and warm, fuzzy feel-good stories regurgitated by a media who won’t give Aboriginal people an opportunity to speak for ourselves.
 That is unless we fall in-line with the majority view – hello Jacinta Price, or can serve as the villain in a story – hello Anthony Mundine.

-We’re a nation full of pen waving bullshit artists, turning a blind eye when anything challenges the national mythology and a fragile, quite recent sensibility.
+At times we’ve shown ourselves to be a nation full of pen-waving bull artists, turning a blind eye when anything challenges the national mythology and a fragile, quite recent sensibility.

 Before John Howard, patriotism, pageantry and fanfare were matters that Australians shunned as ridiculous chest beating exercises which were best left to the Americans.
 We knew who we were and we didn’t need to wave flags in order to remind ourselves, unless of course they were green & gold, boxing kangaroo flags and we were letting ourselves get swept up in the yacht based nouveau riche hobbies of dodgy billionaires.

-The attachment to and protection of January 26 is deeply rooted in racism and pig headed ignorance.
+The attachment to and protection of January 26 is deeply rooted in racism and stubborn ignorance.
 It’s about doing what has been done for a few years before and claiming it’s about tradition.
-Today the Howard inspired bastardisation of our culture that Australia Day has become sees young Australians wearing their country’s flag as a cape which is carelessly dragged along the ground, whilst drinking copious amounts of boxed wine, singing American songs, English soccer chants and presenting themselves as a full blown national parody.
+Today the Howard inspired bastardisation of our culture that Australia Day has become sees young Australians wearing their country’s flag as a cape whilsts carelessly dragging it along the ground, drinking copious amounts of boxed wine, singing American songs, English soccer chants and presenting as a full blown national parody.

-Let’s delve into the mythology we’re being fed.
-According to the likes of the Australian Catholic University’s Kevin Donnelly in writing for the Daily Telegraph,
+If we delve into the mythology we’re being fed, according to the likes of the Australian Catholic University’s Kevin Donnelly in writing for the Daily Telegraph, Australia Day is about: